 Contact an acquisitions editor at SAS Press for the current list of topics we’re recruiting authors to write.
 However, the best topics are usually the ones that come from your direct experience with SAS software.
 Here are a few possible topics to consider:

 - SAS programming tips, interesting SAS applications or examples, or approaches to SAS programming in applications development.

-- Various topics in analytics such as data warehousing, data mining, statistical analysis, clinical trials and clinical research, quality analysis, market research, quality improvement forecasting, market segmentation, predictive modeling, qualitative data analysis for big data, cluster analysis and more.
+- Various topics in analytics such as data warehousing, data mining, market research, market segmentation, predictive modeling, qualitative data analysis for big data, cluster analysis and more.